Jensen, Queensland: Demographics

+Education

+There are no schools in Jensen.
+The nearest government primary school is Bohlevale State School in Burdell to the east.
+The nearest government secondary school is Northern Beaches State High School in neighbouring Deeragun to the east.

 Facilities

 Deeragun Police Station is at 3 Veales Road (corner of Bruce Highway, 19.2350°S 146.6536°E).

 Amenities

 Colonial Park is in Macquarie Street (19.2481°S 146.6483°E).